Session (computer networking): Client-side web sessions

-To accomplish this, the server needs to encrypt the session data before sending it to the client, and modification of such information by any other party should be prevented via cryptographic means.
+To accomplish this securely, the server needs to encrypt the session data before sending it to the client, and modification of such information by any other party should be prevented via cryptographic means.

-Transmitting state back and forth with every request is only practical when the size of the cookie is small.
-In essence, client-side sessions trade server disk space for the extra bandwidth that each web request will require.
-Moreover, web browsers limit the number and size of cookies that may be stored by a web site.
-To improve efficiency and allow for more session data, the server may compress the data before creating the cookie, decompressing it later when the cookie is returned by the client.
+Transmitting state back and forth with every request is only practical when the size of the stored information is small.

 HTTP session token

 A session token is a unique identifier that is generated and sent from a server to a client to identify the current interaction session.
 The client usually stores and sends the token as an HTTP cookie and/or sends it as a parameter in GET or POST queries.
 The reason to use session tokens is that the client only has to handle the identifier—all session data is stored on the server (usually in a database, to which the client does not have direct access) linked to that identifier.
 Examples of the names that some programming languages use when naming their HTTP cookie include JSESSIONID (JSP), PHPSESSID (PHP), CGISESSID (CGI), and ASPSESSIONID (ASP).